 Specific performance means fulfilling a promise made under a contract as agreed.
 A suit for specific performance can be filed by any party, in a court of competent jurisdiction, who has suffered loss due to non-performance of contract on part of the other party to the contract.
-Remedy of specific performance which is affected in case of breach of contracts is provided by the equity courts.
-However, this cannot be asked for as a right because it is provided on the satisfactory discretion of the court.
+Remedy of specific performance, which is affected in case of breach of contracts, is provided by the equity courts.
+However, this cannot be asked for as a right because it is provided at the discretion of the court.
 It is an alternative to awarding damages, and is classed as an equitable remedy commonly used in the form of injunctive relief concerning confidential information or real property.
-Section 16(c) of the act put the onus of proof on the plaintiff to prove by way of evidence that he had performed his part of contract or was willing to perform his part of contract.
+Section 16(c) of the Specific Performance Act puts the onus of proof on the plaintiff to prove, by way of evidence, that he had performed his part of the contract or was willing to perform his part of the contract.
 Clause (c) emphasizes the phrase ‘readiness and willing’.
 It is the most important pre-requisite on the part of the plaintiff to file a suit for specific performance.
-This clause provides that the person seeking specific performance must prove that he has performed or has been ready and willing to perform the essential terms of the contract which are to be performed by him.
+This clause provides that the person seeking specific performance must prove that he has performed or has been ready and willing to perform the essential terms of the contract which were agreed upon. .